kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 **Note:** Some examples of <authorizer_name>: `RBAC`, `Node`, `ABAC`, `webhook{,_<name>}`.
 If there is only one webhook and no name specified, there would be no `_<name>` suffix.
-If the webhook has a named specified, even if there is only one webhook, then the name should be in the metrics and exposed via the metrics endpoint.
+If the webhook has a name specified, even if there is only one webhook, then the name would be in the metrics and exposed via the metrics endpoint.

 2. `apiserver_authorization_webhook_evaluations_total`